001Madhankumar/MDHK-TC-Blogs/README.md

-# Blog-Website

-## for index.html , style.css and main.js follow up with the video
 # MDHK TC Blogs ✍️

 A personal blogging platform created by MDHK, focusing on tech insights, tutorials, and creative writing.